MaibornWolff/hybrid-cloud-kafka-operator/README.md

 2. Install dependencies: `pip install -r requirements.txt`
 3. Setup a local kubernetes cluster, e.g. with k3d: `k3d cluster create`
 4. Apply the CRDs in your local cluster: `kubectl apply -f helm/hybrid-cloud-kafka-operator-crds/templates/`
-5. If you want to use the Azure EventHub backend: Either have the azure cli installed and configured with an active login or export the following environment variables: `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`
+5. If you want to use the Azure Event Hub backend: Either have the azure cli installed and configured with an active login or export the following environment variables: `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`
 6. Create a `config.yaml` to suit your needs
 7. Run `kopf run main.py -A`
 8. In another window apply some objects to the cluster to trigger the operator (see the `examples` folder)